-Specification Changes are modifications to the current published specifications for the Pentium[®] II processor.
+Documentation Changes include typos, errors, or omissions from the current published specifications.
 These changes will be incorporated in the next release of the specifications.

 Specification Clarifications describe a specification in greater detail or further highlight a specification's impact to a complex design situation.
 These clarifications will be incorporated in the next release of the specifications.